spacekitcat/cmpress-tool/README.md

 ## synopsis

 This is my implementation of the LZ77 compression algorithm described by Yaakov Ziv and Abraham Lempel in thier 1977 paper.
 LZ77 utilises a structure often described as a sliding window.
 I like to view the sliding window as a variation of the Cursor (Iterator in _Design Patterns: Elements of Reusable Object-Oriented Software_) pattern, where instead of describing a single index, the current position describes a range of elements and the traversal rate has no connection to the cursor size.
 The sliding window designates the bottom half of the cursor as the dictionary and the top half as the input stream.
-So far I've learned that getting the compresison algorithm working is where the fight begins, encoding and streaming is tricky.

 The compression process produces a series of compressed frames, each one describing a single token and a pointer onto a range in the dictionary, relative to the current cursor position.